prajith-nair/kubernetes-lab/README.md

 ```

 Look for the line in /etc/fstab that says /root/swap and add a # at the start of that line, so it looks like: #/root/swap.
 Then save the file.

-Install and configure Docker.
+Step 2) Install and configure Docker.

 ```
 sudo yum -y install docker
 sudo systemctl enable docker
 sudo systemctl start docker
 ```

-Add the Kubernetes repo.
+Step 3 ) Add the Kubernetes repo.

 ```
 cat << EOF | sudo tee /etc/yum.repos.d/kubernetes.repo
 [kubernetes]